-15 Wild & Wonderful Things to Do in the Faroe Islands (Don’t Miss #6!)
+15 Wild & Wonderful Things to Do in Faroe Islands (Don’t Miss #6!)

 Inside: Blissfully off the tourist radar, the Faroe Islands feel like an undiscovered paradise.
 Here’s everything you need to know to plan your trip.